gogojjh/gogojjh.github.io/_pages/about.md

 awards: true
 ---
 I am currently the senior research fellow in <a href="https://www.ucl.ac.uk/">University College London (UCL)</a>, Department of Computer Science.
 I work in the <a href="rpl-as-ucl.github.io">Robot Perception and Learning Lab</a> which is led by <a href="https://scholar.google.com/citations?user=cE8_5EsAAAAJ&hl=en">Prof.Dimitrios Kanoulas</a>.
-He is conducting cutting-edge research covering topics on navigation for mobile robots.
+My long-term research aims to develop a mobile robotic system with human-level proficiency in localization, navigation, and decision-making, ultimately facilitating applications such as logistics, inspection, and rescue.

 I received my Ph.D. in Robotics in 2021 from <a href='https://hkust.edu.hk'>The Hong Kong University of Science and Technology (HKUST)</a>.
 I was fortunate to collaborate with some excellent researchers, including